-D. Improvements to the Premises.
+F. Improvements to the Premises.
 It is understood and acknowledged that Lessee, subject to the prior review and written approval of the Lessor, which approval shall not be unreasonably withheld, conditioned or delayed, intends to construct, demolish, rehabilitate or repurpose the improvements and facilities on the Premises as set forth in Exhibit "6" (the "Improvements"); provided, however, such improvements and facilities are further subject to the completion of any and all required studies, assessments and diligence, including, but not limited to, an environmental assessment, remediation analysis, traffic studies, historic studies, economic and market feasibility analysis, master planning, engineering, architecture, construction bids prior to committing to making the Improvements.
-Lesse will obtain all construction and operating permits as required by law.
-Lessor shall utilize its best efforts to provide and expedite all approvals and permits.
+Lessee will obtain all construction and operating permits as required by law.
+Lessor shall utilize its best efforts to provide and expedite all approvals and permits reasonably required by Lessee and shall not unreasonably withhold or delay such approvals and permits.